txx4986/txx4986/README.md

 - 👋 Hi, I’m Tan Xiao Xuan, an incoming second year Mathematics with Statistics student at Imperial College London.
 - 👀 I’m interested in data science and machine learning.
-- 🌱 I’m currently learning exploratory data analysis.
+- 🌱 I’m currently exploring the tech world by participating in hackathons and taking courses on Coursera and DataCamp.
 - 💞️ I’m looking forward to internship opportunities during the summer break.
 - 📫 Email: txx4986@gmail.com